 Until we can generate a sufficient amount of revenue from VAR 200, IC 100, or any other product candidate that we may seek to develop, if ever, we expect to finance future cash needs through public or private equity offerings, debt financings or corporate collaborations and licensing arrangements.
 Additional funds may not be available when we need them on terms that are acceptable to us, or at all.
 If adequate funds are not available, we may be required to delay, reduce the scope of, or curtail, our operations.
 To the extent that we raise additional funds by issuing equity securities, or securities convertible into equity securities, the ownership of our then existing stockholders may be diluted, which dilution could be significant depending on the price at which we may be able to sell our securities.
 Also, if we raise additional capital through the incurrence of indebtedness, we may become subject to additional covenants restricting our business activities, the holders of debt instruments may have rights and privileges senior to those of our equity investors, and servicing the interest and principal repayment obligations under such debt instruments could divert funds that would otherwise be available to support research and development, clinical or commercialization activities.
-As such, we may not be able to acleate that we seek to our technologies or our product candidates or grant licenses on terms that may not be favorable to us.
-We may seek to access the public or private capital markets whenever conditions are favorable, even if we do not have an immediate need for additional capital on favorable terms because of the dilutive effect of such securities.
-Further, in the event the price of our Common Stock remains lower than the exercise prices of the warrants being registered on such resale registration statement, holders may not exercise such warrants and, therefore, we would not receive any proceeds from such exercise.
+As such, we may note be able to enter into collaborations that we seek to establish.
+To the extent that we raise additional funds through collaborations and licensing arrangements, it may be necessary to relinquish some rights to our technologies or our product candidates or grant licenses on terms that may not be favorable to us.
+We may seek to access the public or private capital markets whenever conditions are favorable, even if we do not have an immediate need for additional capital at that time.
+Additionally, the securities being registered on our resale registration statement may limit our ability to raise additional capital on favorable terms because of the dilutive effect of such securities.
+Further, in the event the price of ou